Siaj/academic-kickstart/content/project/BiRDS-App/index.md

 slides: ""
 ---

-Birth and Death Registry Automation System
+Birth and Death Registry Automation System.
+Find the {{% staticref "https://github.com/Siaj/birdsApp" "newtab" %}}code{{% /staticref %}} for this project on my github repository.